-The Softest, Easiest Flour Tortillas Ever!
+The Softest, Easiest Flour Tortilla Recipe Ever!

-And last, but definitely not least, tortillas are the base for all kinds of Mexican and Tex-Mex goodies: homemade enchiladas (more on that later), tacos, fajitas, quesadillas, burritos… However you serve them, tortillas are versatile and tasty, and oh, so good when made fresh.
+Tortillas make a great snack in their own right, with a little butter and salt, maybe a squeeze of lime, or just rolled up warm right off the pan.
+Yum.
+Flour tortillas are the base for all kinds of Mexican and Tex-Mex goodies: homemade enchiladas (more on that later), tacos, fajitas, quesadillas, burritos… However you serve them, tortillas are versatile and tasty, and oh, so good when made fresh.

 What Ingredients Will I Need?

 - Flour: Nothing fancy here, just ordinary all-purpose flour.
 I don’t recommend using gluten-free flour here, since the dough needs to develop a significant amount of gluten.
-However, if you try this recipe with gluten-free flour, let me know how it turns out!

 - Baking Powder: Some cooks don’t use baking powder, but it does add a nice lightness to the tortilla dough.
+It’s optional and you can skip it.

 - Hot Water: A little hot water brings the dough together.